 Featured on the north wall of the computer commons is a mosaic mural designed and created by Darrell Anderson, who also designed part of a mosaic inlaid floor at Denver International Airport.

 From the public computer workstations, patrons can access the University of Northern Colorado Libraries' online catalog, The Source, as well as other databases useful to music and general research.
 All of the public workstations are also configured to connect to the World Wide Web for research use.

-The library is also equipped with two facilities for instruction and study purposes.
+The library is also equipped with 3 facilities for instruction and study purposes.

 The Media Classroom is available for library instruction as well as sessions of classes in the College of Performing and Visual Arts with special equipment needs.
 Equipment includes a complete sound and video system, an instructor computer workstation, and a projection system capable of displaying images from these units as well as from a transparency/opaque image projector.
 The room also accommodates 50 students, 18 of them at student computer workstations.